 As cybersecurity professionals sift through the damage, the most critically important topic is the nature of the hack, which has affected the software supply chains of an almost unbelievable number of federal organizations and large enterprises.
 Instead of targeting thousands of companies individually, cybercriminals injected malware into a SolarWinds software update.
 This then impacted the customers that rely on SolarWinds as part of their tech stack.

 In this blog, we’ll explore some important takeaways from the SolarWinds hack, with a focus on how to prevent a similar software supply chain attack in your environment.
-We’ll also discuss the role of software composition analysis (SCA) in supply chain security.
+We’ll also discuss the role of software composition analysis (SCA) in strengthening software supply chain security.

 But before we tackle these issues, let’s recap the SolarWinds hack and the potentially devastating consequences the companies and government agencies that have been infiltrated may suffer.